-While you can use any city-approved swimsuit, it is easier to swim in form-fitting swimsuits that have less drag.
+You may use any city-approved swimsuit.
+However, it is easier to swim in form-fitting swimsuits that have less drag.

 For modesty, you may wear a shirt to cover your swimsuit if you wish.
 Short sleeve, tight-fitting shirts are easier to swim in than loose long sleeve shirts.
 Any shirt should be a synthetic material NOT cotton which gets very heavy in the water.

-No swim gear will be allowed that can cover the mouth or nose, or is excessively loose, or heavy that may not allow for air.
+No swim gear will be allowed that can cover the mouth or nose, or is excessively loose, or heavy when wet.